PRN Contract vs. Full-Time Nursing Jobs: What’s Right for You?

 Full-time jobs typically refer to W2 employment and imply working 30-40 hours per week.

 However, nurses may work full-time without holding a full-time job or even being employees.
 For example, full-time nursing career opportunities may include holding two part-time jobs or working full-time hours per week by picking up per diem shifts.
+To learn more about unlocking opportunities, read our article about the ban on noncompetes.

 How Many Hours in a Week Is Considered Full-Time?